EN|FR|RU

 – Valery Aleksandrovich, currently public figures from BRICS countries are developing a Declaration of Civil Society, which will be presented to the leaders of member countries of the association in October at the summit in Kazan.
 In your opinion, what should constitute its foundation?

 Today, BRICS, in my opinion, is the very union of different civilizations that could bring back, renew the meaning of the values that were laid down at the creation of the United Nations.
-We are talking about values shared by everyone: peace, security, justice and other basic concepts.
+We are talking about universal values: peace, security, justice and other basic concepts.

 Now it is very important to answer the question of how to form a new view of the unity of countries of the world that meets modern conditions.
 Because without unity, without universal values, it will be impossible to overcome the split and create a more just and safer world.

 – Today, it is already clear to many that most countries do not want to be evaluated according to Western criteria.
-In one of the interviews, you said that you saw how the evaluations given Western organisations to countries do not coincide with the economic growth of these countries.
+In one of the interviews, you said that you saw how the evaluations given by Western organisations to some countries do not correspond to the economic growth of these countries.
 Maybe it’s time to develop your own assessment criteria, for example, within the framework of BRICS?

 – I raised this issue at the meeting of the President of the Russian Federation with the Council of Human Rights in December last year.
-The network of Western non-governmental organisations plays a significant role in interfering in the internal affairs of states.
+The network of Western non-governmental organisations plays a significant role in interfering in the internal affairs of many states.
 Their number is large, many of them are engaged.
 Especially those who just give countries these ratings of freedom, democracy and so on.
-Based on these ratings, political decisions are made, including military interventions, as was the case with Libya.
+Some political decisions are made based on these ratings, including military interventions, as was the case with Libya.

 No political principles and models should interfere with the development of countries and peoples.
 It is necessary to create a counterweight: non-profit analytical organisations greenlighted, for example, within the framework of BRICS.

-They would conduct objective studies of the human rights situation in different countries, without excluding social rights as they do in the West.
-Without placing countries back-to-back, according to the ranking, where the Western system is the standard.
-I would like to note that the methods should be accepted by all participants and the experts should not be ‘classified’.
+They would conduct objective studies on the human rights situation in different countries, without excluding social rights as they do in the West.
+Without lining up countries one behind the other, in a ranking system where the Western one is the standard.
+I would like to note that the methods should be accepted by all participants and names of the experts should not be ‘classified’

 – Valery Aleksandrovich, you head the Presidential Council of the Russian Federation for the Development of Civil Society and Human Rights.
 How closely do you interact with BRICS member countries in this area?